wp-plugins/wp-symposium/readme.txt

 FORUM
 ------------------

+NOTICE: We are currently BETA testing this plugin.
+As such, we do not recommend you use it on any production sites.
+However, we do welcome all feedback, bug reports and suggestions.
+Please do so at www.wpsymposium.com - thank you.

+*OVERVIEW*

 The goal of the forum is to be simple and as uncluttered as possible, whilst having powerful features within.

 Features currently include: